Gethe/klipper_config/README.md

 All files in this repo will be symlinked into `~/printer_data/config`.
 This means that they will not be editable outside of the repo directory.
-The intent is that the "User" files where on-the-fly tweaks happen in order to tune the printer.
+The intent is that the "User" files is where on-the-fly tweaks happen in order to tune the printer.
 Once things settle in, those changes should be moved to the "Host" files in the repo leaving the editable files mostly empty.